junta/zkconnect-discord-gateway/README.md

-## Sample implementation with ZKConnect
+## ZK Discord Gateway with ZKConnect

 This sample application allows giving a discord role to users once they have privately authenticate themselves with zkConnect single sign-on.